 By facilitating the engagement of private sector entities, NATO could help stimulate economic growth in the region while also meeting strategic security objectives and improving the efficiency of the entire supply chain.
 Such technological cooperation would benefit both the suppliers and the consumers of these critical materials, strengthening overall defence capabilities.

 Through its various platforms, NATO could promote member-state involvement in these tasks, all of which are aspects of ensuring the security of supply chains.
-By leveraging the CEIP framework, NATO could encourage member-states to offer, and even help to organise or frame, technical support to protect key mining infrastructure and transport routes in Central Asia, ensuring uninterrupted access to strategic minerals.
+By leveraging the CEIP framework, NATO could encourage member-states to offer, and even help to organize or frame, technical support to protect key mining infrastructure and transport routes in Central Asia, ensuring uninterrupted access to strategic minerals.

 By working within the established PfP framework, NATO can more effectively integrate these initiatives, ensuring that the policy goals of energy security, strategic-minerals security and infrastructure protection are fully aligned with broader alliance objectives.